godisreal/group-social-force/README.md

 Thank Shen Shen for his original work on Social Force Model.
 This repo was initially built up based on Shen Shen's code.
 https://github.com/dslwz2008/SocialForceModel

-The source code runs well in Python 2.7.
-The core computational model runs OK in Python 3, but not sure about displaying the simulation in Python 3 with Pygame.
 Pull requests welcome!

 ### Current Version: